look/query-parser/tutorial/build_a_query_parser.md

    {:clause=>{:operator=>"-"@16, :term=>"hat"@17}}]}
 ```

-Transforming this parse tree into the Elasticsearch query DSL will be a little more complicated than the previous parser, where we could use `match` directly.
+Transforming this parse tree into the Elasticsearch query DSL will be a little more complicated than the previous iteration, where we could use `match` directly.
 Elasticsearch supports several [compound queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/compound-queries.html) that allow you to combine simpler queries in complicated ways.
 For our parser, we'll use the [`bool` query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html).
 It looks like this:

 ```json
 {